Over the next two years, Jonathan Majors will play a cowboy, a flyboy, a boxer and Marvel’s newest supervillain.

 The second meeting came on the electric blue carpet for the movie’s Los Angeles premiere at the Shrine Auditorium, where the star posed on the red carpet with Samuel, his co-stars Oscar winner Regina King and Deon Cole, and producer Jay-Z. He also shared a quiet moment with Samuel’s brother, Grammy winner Seal, before he made his way down the line of journalists to answer questions about roping and riding for the role.

-Speaking to the groundbreaking nature of “The Harder They Fall’s” take on the Western genre, Majors noted the importance of putting these images of Black people from the 1890s on screen.
+Speaking to the groundbreaking nature of “The Harder They Fall’s” take on the Western genre, Majors addressed the importance of putting these images of Black people from the 1890s on screen.

 “It’s something we haven’t seen before; we’ve not seen it with this much aggression, with this much grace, with this much Blackness, we’ve just not seen it,” he said.
 “And it’s on Netflix, so the entire world is gonna see it, and you can see it again and again and again and again and again and again and again.”